webrcade/webrcade-docs/docs/feeds/format.md

 The following is an example of a simple webЯcade feed that includes a single item object whose properties are highlighted.

 The item below corresponds to the excellent Sega Genesis homebrew game Omega Blast by developer Nendo.
 The item has a `type` of `genesis` which corresponds to the [Sega Genesis Application](../apps/emulators/genesis/index.md).
-The `props` associated with the item include a `rom` value that refers to a Dropbox location hosting the Omega Blast rom file (see [Genesis Application Properties](../apps/emulators/genesis/index.md#properties)).
+The `props` associated with the item includes a `rom` value that refers to a Dropbox location hosting the Omega Blast rom file (see [Genesis Application Properties](../apps/emulators/genesis/index.md#properties)).

 ``` json hl_lines="15-24"
 {